Action in Arabia: Plot

-In the spring of 1941, American journalist Michael Gordon (George Sanders) and his colleague, William Chalmers (Robert Anderson), arrive in Damascus.
+In the spring of 1941, American journalist Michael Gordon and his colleague, William Chalmers, arrive in Damascus.
 When Chalmers is murdered, Gordon sets out to find out why.
-He is helped along by glamorous secret agent Yvonne (Virginia Bruce), who is on the trail of a group of Nazi saboteurs.
-Intrigue centers around the actions of Josef Danesco (Gene Lockhart) who offers to sell information, as well as French diplomatic official Andre Leroux (André Charlot) and Eric Latimer (Alan Napier), the owner of the Hotel International, both suspected of having connections with the Nazis.
+He is helped along by glamorous secret agent Yvonne, who is on the trail of a group of Nazi saboteurs.
+Intrigue centers around the actions of Josef Danesco who offers to sell information, as well as French diplomatic official Andre Leroux and Eric Latimer, the owner of the Hotel International, both suspected of having connections with the Nazis.

-Gordon enlists the help of Mathew Reed (Robert Armstrong), a member of the American Legation and uncovers a plot to maneuver the Arabs into an insurrection as a diversion for an attack on the Suez Canal by the Nazis.
-Abdul El Rashid (H.B.
-Warner), the revered Arab leader, has been deceived by Kareem (Jamiel Hasson), a pro-Nazi chieftain.
+Gordon enlists the help of Mathew Reed, a member of the American Legation and uncovers a plot to maneuver the Arabs into an insurrection as a diversion for an attack on the Suez Canal by the Nazis.
+Abdul El Rashid, the revered Arab leader, has been deceived by Kareem, a pro-Nazi chieftain.
 When Gordon proves Leroux to be a German provocateur to Abdul El Rashid, it results in the deaths of Reed and Leroux and the wounding of Gordon, but the plot to attack the Suez Canal is thwarted.

 Cast

-As appearing in Action in Algeria, (main roles and screen credits identified):
+As appearing in Action In Arabia, (main roles and screen credits identified):